MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/checkpoints.md

 Export bundles the checkpoint as a virtual machine so the checkpoint can be moved to a new location.
 Once imported, the checkpoint is restored as a virtual machine.
 Exported checkpoints can be used for backup.

 ### Using PowerShell
-To export a virtual machine checkpoint, use the following command.

 ``` powershell
 Export-VMCheckpoint –VMName <virtual machine name>  –Name <checkpoint name> -Path <path for export>
 ```